NoCheatPlus/NoCheatPlus/README.md

 All profiles for reference:

-** Activation parameters have been removed, only profiles are used - ncp_base does not need to be referenced anymore **
+**Activation parameters have been removed.
+Maven profiles remain for selection of modules - ncp_base does not need to be referenced anymore.**

 | Profile | Description |
 | :------------------ | :-------------- |